Interpretations of Max Weber's liberalism: Politics and sociology

 Weber's political views have been considered to threaten the reputation of his sociology.
-Günther Roth, Reinhard Bendix and Karl Loewenstein have defended Weberian sociology by arguing that it stands separate from his political convictions.
-They consider Weber's distinction between scientific value neutrality and evaluative politics to support this claim.
+Guenther Roth, Reinhard Bendix and Karl Loewenstein have defended Weberian sociology by arguing that it stands separate from his political convictions.
+They consider Weber's distinction between scientific value freedom and evaluative politics to support this claim.
 In their view, Weber's politics should be interpreted as separate from the interpretation of his sociology.
 This idea was rejected by Mommsen.

 Mommsen wrote of continuities between Weber's "value-neutral" sociology and his "evaluative" politics.
 The second edition of Max Weber and German Politics 1890-1920 argued that "values and science, in Weber's thought, were interdependent."
 Critics were dismissed as attempting "to shield Max Weber's sociological works against any possible criticism based on political aspects."
 Roth responded in a 1965 American sociological journal, stating that Weber was a major target for a series of critiques aimed at political sociology in general, if not at most of social science.
 Roth also stated that Mommsen was removed from the interest of American sociologists in Weber and that Mommsen's treatment becomes questionable when he interprets Weber's sociological analysis as political ideology.
 Roth stated that his "major intent" was "not to provide an historical defense of Weber but a review of critiques as they seem to bear on the raison d'etre of political sociology."
 Roth further stated that Weber "must appear relativist and Machiavellian to all those who, for ideological reasons, cannot recognize any dividing line between political sociology and political ideology.
 Weber emphatically insisted on such a distinction, while his critics refuse to distinguish between his scholarship and his politics".

 Raymond Aron did not consider Weber's sociology to stand above politics.
 He viewed Weber, in both politics and sociology, to be a typical "power-politician".
 Aron wrote in 1971 that Weber "belongs to the posterity of Machiavelli as much as to the contemporaries of Nietzsche" and that "the struggle for power between classes and individuals" seemed to Weber as the "essence" of politics.